bustle/sammie/README.md

 ### Features

-* Generate a minimal SAM template for you with a lambda function, api, and permissions.
+* Generate a minimal yet flexible SAM template for you to get started.
-* Simplify SAM's multiple deploy steps into a single command.
+* Simplify SAM's complex packaging & deploy steps into a single `deploy` command.
-* Provide a best practice for deploying different environments as separate, reproducable stacks.
+* Provide a best practice for deploying multiple environments.

 ![sammie](https://user-images.githubusercontent.com/411908/35882654-ea43468a-0b52-11e8-9a0c-d5d721e56a51.gif)